Akaqox/XAI-MML-ICU/README.md

-# ICU-MML-XAI: Explainable Multimodal Machine Learning for ICU Admission Prediction
+# XAI-MML-ICU: Explainable Multimodal Machine Learning for ICU Admission Prediction
 This repository contains the experimental codebase for the research paper:

 "Explainable Multimodal Machine Learning Model for Predicting Intensive Care Unit Admission" by S.Kizilisik, A.Terzi, M.Koc and S.Candemir

 **📄 Abstract**
 Timely prediction of Intensive Care Unit (ICU) admission is crucial for optimizing clinical decision-making and resource management, especially in high-pressure healthcare settings.
 This study investigates the effectiveness of a multimodal machine learning framework that integrates imaging data and clinical data—including vital signs, laboratory results, and co-morbidities—to predict the ICU requirement of COVID-19 patients at the time of hospital admission.
 Utilizing a publicly available dataset, we implemented a pipeline that includes lung region segmentation, data preprocessing and augmentation, and feature learning via a pre-trained convolutional neural network architecture.
-The multimodal model, trained with focal loss to address class imbalance, achieved an area under the receiver operating characteristic curve of 0.93.
+The multimodal model, trained with focal loss to address class imbalance, achieved an area under the receiver operating characteristic curve of 0.96.
 To interpret the model’s decision, we used Gradient-weighted Class Activation Mapping to visualize salient lung regions and SHapley Additive exPlanations to assess the individual importance of clinical features.
 The most influential predictors included C-reactive protein, creatinine, eGFR, glucose, and symptom duration, consistent with findings from correlation analysis.
 The results validate the clinical relevance of our approach, which offers a transparent and effective tool for early ICU risk stratification using data commonly available upon admission.

 **✨ Key Features & Methodology**
 * **Multimodal Data Fusion:** Fusion of imaging data (Chest X-rays) and diverse clinical data (vital signs, lab results, co-morbidities).